1. DISEASE/DISORDER

 At different disease stages

-With chemotherapy, long-term survival has improved to up to 77% with nonmetastatic osteosarcoma.
+With chemotherapy, 5-year survival has improved to up to 77% with nonmetastatic osteosarcoma but decreases to less than 30% in those with distant disease.
 Up to 40% may relapse.
-For Ewing, survival for those with localized tumor is over 80% but decreases to less than 40% if distant metastatic spread at diagnosis.
+For Ewing, survival for those with localized tumor is over 80% but decreases to less than 40% if distant metastases are detected at diagnosis.

 Coordination of care